How to File a Wage Claim in California

 Some labor board offices in California require you to fill out another form along with your wage claim.
 This form, which we call the Overtime and Meal Period Calculation Form, can be found here.
 This form is very difficult to fill out.

-Palay Law Firm has a tried and true system for filling out the Overtime and Meal Period Form.
-If you are hung up on how to fill out this form, call or email Palay Law Firm to see if we can represent you in your wage claim.
+Strauss & Strauss, APC has a tried-and-true system for filling out the Overtime and Meal Period Form.
+If you are hung up on how to fill out this form, contact Strauss & Strauss, APC to see if we can represent you in your wage claim.

 Once these forms are filed, your wage claim is initiated.
 The Labor Commissioner will contact you, usually by mail, sometimes as soon as two or three weeks later.
 Sometimes it takes them many months later to contact you.
 If it has taken too long for the Labor Commissioner to get back to you, you may want to seek legal representation.
-The lawyers at Palay Law Firm know many of the employees of the Labor Board offices in California, so we can try to find out why there is a delay.
+The lawyers at Strauss & Strauss, APC know many of the employees of the Labor Board offices in California, so we can try to find out why there is a delay.
 It may be that the Labor Board lost your claim form, so you may have to file another one.

-Filing your wage claim in civil court, which may make sense because you can reach back four years in a civil court wage claim instead of only three years in a labor board wage claim and you can recover your attorney’s fees, which are unavailable in a labor board wage claim, is more difficult.
+Filing your wage claim in civil court, which may make sense because you can reach back four years in a civil court wage claim instead of only three years in a labor board wage claim and you can recover your attorney’s fees (which are unavailable in a labor board wage claim), is more difficult.
 Most people need a lawyer to file a civil court wage claim.
-The process includes drafting a complaint and filing it with a filing fee with the clerk of the superior court for the county in which you performed work for the defendant-employer.
+The process includes drafting a complaint and filing it with the clerk of the superior court for the county in which you performed work for the defendant-employer.
 You may also file in the United States District Court for the district in which you performed work for the defendant-employer.

 You may also file a small claims action to recover wages owed.
 You cannot have a lawyer in a small claims action.